 What amenities are available in my residence halls?

-Each Residence Hall is equipped with such amenities as high speed
+Residence Halls typically equipped with such amenities as high speed

 internet access, cable, ResNet computer labs, exercise equipment,